 setupImpl.
 This handle points to a method in the same class

 definition file.
 Use that handle in a loop in

 This example shows how to use method handles and cached local variables in a loop to implement an efficient object.
 In

 vector comparison and assign the method handle to the

 classdef MyClass < matlab.System function setupImpl(obj) if strcmp(obj.Method, 'Method1') obj.pMethodHandle = @myMethod1; else obj.pMethodHandle = @myMethod2; end end function y = stepImpl(obj,x) myFun = obj.pMethodHandle; for p=1:1000 y = myFun(obj,x) end end end function y = myMethod1(x) y = x+1; end function y = myMethod2(x) y = x-1; end end

-For best practices for including System objects in code generation, see System Objects in MATLAB Code Generation (MATLAB Coder).
+For information about System objects and code generation, see System Objects in MATLAB Code Generation (MATLAB Coder).